 - Organizational Diversity Chart

-- Online: Applications may be submitted through Project Central, Social Justice Fund’s grants portal.
+- Online: Applications may be submitted through Social Justice Fund’s Online Grant Portal.
 Please note you will need to create an account for your organization in order to submit your application.

 - Email: Include all attachments in a single email and address to firstname.lastname@example.org.